Amazon Marketplace

 FFP is Amazon's initiative for simple, environmentally friendly packaging without excessive plastic.
 Products with FFP certification receive a green label.
 FFP improves customer experience and is sustainable.

-Open term pageFLOW
+Open glossary pageFLOW

 Forward Looking Order Workflow